 Grab-and-go food options

 Now that you know where to go on a picnic in Tupper Lake, you need to know where to find food.
 Tupper Lake has some fabulous grab-and-go options to simplify food preparations.
-If you want a full-fledged meal, head to Well Dressed Food Company.
-This restaurant is a deli, espresso bar, and specialty food market serving house-made soups, salads, and artisan sandwiches.
 For something sweet, head to Washboard Laundromat Donut Shop, a staple in Tupper Lake for over 25 years.
 These donuts are so light and fluffy it's hard to believe they are made in a laundromat.
 The crowd favorite, including myself, is the delectable maple bacon flavor.
 If you aren't in the mood for donuts, Spruce and Hemlock has a variety of baked goods, including their signature cinnamon rolls, along with a deli for a complete meal.
 Spruce and Hemlock also offers locally-made items that are one-of-a-kind, so this is your one-stop shop.
 Another classic bakery and deli is Larkin's Junction Depot, a family-owned business that has been in operation for over 20 years.
 Try their classic French Canadian meat pies, and grab a freshly baked muffin or sandwich to go on your next adventure!
 You don't have to compromise quality for convenience.